 Homeopathic and Allergy Treatment

-Sometimes, when the veterinarian has diagnosed the dog or cat with a tumor on the earflap or in the canal, surgery is necessary.
+Sometimes, surgery is necessary when the veterinarian has diagnosed the dog or cat with a tumor on the earflap or in the canal.
 While the surgery does not directly treat the infection, removing the tumor can reduce the blockage and irritation.
 Even if the tumor is benign, if it is causing chronic infection or hearing loss, the veterinarian may recommend surgical removal.
 Steroids and antibiotics are often prescribed pre-and post-surgery to prevent further damage.

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian with respect to your pet.
 It has, however, been verified by a licensed veterinarian for accuracy.